128technology/docs/docs/plugin_monitoring_agent.md

 #### New Features and Improvements:

-- **WAN-116** Allow any topic in the events input
+- **WAN-116** Allow any topic in the events input.

 #### Issues Fixed:
-- **I95-39979** Monitoring agent sending the same metrics multiple times when using the kafka output
+- **I95-39979** Monitoring agent sending the same metrics multiple times when using the kafka output.

   _**Resolution**_ The kafka output was enhanced to include a batch retry mechanism where it will try up to `max_batch_retry` times to push the buffered metrics during the push interval.
 The kafka output will only try to resend metrics which failed to be sent from the previous batch retry.